Delhi University: Courses

 There are 240 courses available at the university for undergraduate (UG) and post-graduate (PG).

-There are a total 201 courses offered by Delhi University like MBBS, BTech etc. Courses are mainly classified under the three faculties of the central university, including arts, commerce and science.
+There are a total 201 courses offered by Delhi University like MBBS, B.Tech., LL.B etc. Courses are mainly classified under the three faculties of the central university, including arts, commerce and science.

 The university offers 70 post-graduate degrees.
 DU also offers MPhil in about 28 subjects.
 In addition to these, it offers 90+ Certificate courses and 28 Diplomas.
 There are 15 Advanced Diplomas offered in various languages.
-The university offers PhD courses, which may be awarded by any faculty of the university under ordinance VI-B. But, speciality and super speciality medical degrees like DM, DCh etc., could only be awarded by the faculty of medical sciences.
+The university offers PhD courses, which may be awarded by any faculty of the university under ordinance VI-B.

+On the other side, speciality and super speciality medical degrees like DM, DCh etc., could only be awarded by the faculty of medical sciences.
 Due to lack of surety in quality of legal education, The Bar Council of India has issued a notification asking Delhi University (DU) to shut down law courses offered in evening shift at its colleges.

 Rankings

-Internationally, the University of Delhi was ranked 521–530 in the QS World University Rankings of 2023 and 85 in Asia.
-It was ranked 1001–1200 in the world by the Times Higher Education World University Rankings of 2023, 201–250 in Asia in 2022 and at the same band among emerging economies.
-It was ranked 601–700 in the Academic Ranking of World Universities of 2022.
+Internationally, the University of Delhi was ranked 328 in the QS World University Rankings of 2025 and 81 in Asia.
+It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2025, 201–250 in Asia in 2025.
+It was ranked 601–700 in the Academic Ranking of World Universities of 2025.

-In India, it was ranked 23 overall by the National Institutional Ranking Framework in 2022 and 13 among universities.
+In India, it was ranked 15 overall by the National Institutional Ranking Framework (NIRF) in 2024 and 6 among universities.
+In 2025, it was ranked 5th by the NIRF.

 Sports

-Delhi University Stadium is a rugby sevens stadium, situated within the North Campus.
+The Delhi University Stadium is a rugby sevens stadium, situated within the North Campus.
 Spread over 10000 sqm, the stadium has a seating capacity of 2,500 permanent and 7,500 temporary seats.
 Construction began in 2008 and the stadium was inaugurated in July 2010, ahead of the 2010 Commonwealth Games.
 It also includes a training area for netball, boxing, women's wrestling and athletics.

 After the games the stadium was handed over to the university by Commonwealth Games Organising Committee, there after in 2011, the university initiated an upgrade plan, to create a multi-purpose arena with both outdoor and indoor facilities.
 The university opened access to these facilities in late 2011.

-Student life

-Students union

-Delhi University Students Union, generally abbreviated as DUSU, is a students' union at the University of Delhi.
-It is an elected body.